 Board-certified orthopedic surgeon Aron D. Rovner, MD, specializes in minimally invasive spinal surgery, including endoscopic discectomy.
-Dr. Rovner treats a wide range of spinal disc problems with endoscopic discectomy at two New York Spine and Sports Surgery locations in Garden City, New York, and Fair Lawn, New Jersey.
+Dr. Rovner treats a wide range of spinal disc problems with endoscopic discectomy at three New York Spine and Sports Surgery locations in Garden City, New York, Bloomfield, New Jersey and Hollywood, Florida.
 To find out if endoscopic discectomy is right for you, call or book an appointment online today.

 Endoscopic discectomy is one of the least invasive and most highly effective treatments for herniated discs.
 This procedure involves inserting a small camera through a tube so Dr. Rovner can view your spine without making a large incision.